 - By law, graduates of the service academies are appointed to active duty as commissioned officers and serve in the appropriate branch of the armed forces for a minimum of five years.

 Applications for nominations to the Class of 2026 will open on Friday, April 2, 2021.
 In order to be considered for a nomination, all candidates must submit the following materials by the Friday, October 1, 2021 deadline.
 Please note this is NOT a postmark deadline, all application materials must arrive to the Austin office by October 1, 2021:

 - Online Application and Questionnaire

-- A Minimum of 3 Recommendation Forms
+- Four Letters of Recommendation

 - Official High School Transcript and College Transcripts (if applicable)

 - ACT Code: 7186